 UX explained with emotions

-For many years I have used the characters Kaj & Andrea as a metaphor for UX - because they explain in a simple way why we humans react the way we do.
+For many years, I have used the characters Kaj & Andrea as a metaphor for UX - because they explain in a simple way why we humans react the way we do.
 Kaj represents the rational.
 Andrea represents the emotional.
-And when the two meet, the experience is created.
+And when the two meet, the experience arises.

-It's no coincidence that sometimes you impulse buy a pair of shoes or scroll through Instagram for an hour without really planning it.
-Andrea takes the lead - while Kaj tries to explain afterwards why it "made sense".
+It's no coincidence that you sometimes impulsively buy a pair of shoes or scroll on Instagram for an hour without actually planning to.
+That's Andrea taking control - while Kaj afterwards tries to explain why it "made sense."

 "Good UX is about getting Kaj and Andrea to collaborate - so the experience feels both right and rational."